EvanJSP215/DevIt/README.md

 This is a Web Development Project created in CSE312: Web Development to apply the concepts about web development into a final Project.

+(Disclaimer: Backend Code has been removed for Security Reasons)

 ## About DevIt
 DevIt is a Social Media Web Application based off of Reddit and Twitter.
 DevIt seeks to be the central place where developers can post ideas, thoughts, etc all in one place!